 Occasionally, we will refer our patients to a local oral surgeon should you feel the need for general anesthesia or if we feel the extraction is too complex.

-With our system, we will take impressions of your mouth and fabricate stone models.
+We offer “take home” systems as well as an “in- office” treatment.
+With either treatment, we will take impressions of your mouth and fabricate stone models.
 From these models, we will then fabricate custom plastic “trays” into which a prescription-strength bleach can be placed and then inserted into the mouth and worn for the appropriate amount of time.
-In typically 10-14 days, patients enjoy a more youthful smile!
+For the take home system, within 10-14 days, patients enjoy a more youthful smile!
+For the in-office treatment, Zoom, following a sensitivity prevention regimen, you can unlock a smile up to 8 shades whiter in just 90 minutes.
+The added bonus?
+You get outstanding results with little to no sensitivity.
+You will also be given your custom whitening trays so that you can “touch up” your vibrant new smile as you see fit.
+You can always purchase additional tubes of prescription strength whitening gel at a nominal cost.

 The American Dental Association recommends that you have your teeth professionally cleaned every 6 months.
 This is very important prevention because regular checkups allow us to identify problems when they are small rather than issues becoming larger than they need to be.